-The rural medicine rotation is a preceptorial rotation.
-It is a required rotation in the HSM fourth year curriculum.
-Those in the Rural Focus Curriculum will spend additional time in rural medicine (see separate curriculum).
+The Rural Medicine rotation is a preceptorial rotation.
+Those in the Rural Curriculum will spend time in the rural medicine rotation yearly.
 Residents in other curricula can use this rotation as an elective.
-The rotation occurs in the rural physician’s office and in other locations included in the rural physician’s usual practice.
+The Rural Practice Management rotation is a required rotation in the HSM fourth year curriculum.
+These rotations occur in the rural physician’s office and in other locations included in the rural physician’s usual practice.
 The teaching of rural medicine in the program includes this rotation as well as experiences in the Family Medicine Center, the noon conference series, and on other rotations (see other curricula).

 - At the completion of this rotation, the resident will have an understanding of the practice of rural medicine.